susheeltandon/liveme-tools/readme.md

 ### Installing

-You can download the [latest release](https://github.com/thecoder75/releases/latest) from [Releases](https://github.com/thecoder75/releases).
+You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.

 ## Built With